Events leading to the Falklands War: Colombian support

 Although retaining positive relations with Argentina, Colombia sided with the United Kingdom.
 At the Organisation of American States' resolution supporting Argentina's claim, it cast an abstaining vote, along with fellow American countries Chile, Trinidad and Tobago and the United States.

 Commonwealth support

 The Commonwealth of Nations, of which the United Kingdom is also a member, condemned the invasion of the Falklands and publicly supported the UK, which they recognised as the rightful owner of the islands.
 Of the Commonwealth nations, New Zealand made available the frigates HMNZS Canterbury and HMNZS Waikato as replacements for British ships in the Indian Ocean, freeing British vessels for deployment to the Falklands.
-In addition, New Zealand and South Africa severed diplomatic relations with Argentina.
+New Zealand also severed diplomatic relations with Argentina.
 Australia and New Zealand imposed economic sanctions against Argentina.